Gowerm123/wadman/README.md

  - `register NAME IWAD` - Assigns the IWAD to the archive entry in the `pkglist` associated with NAME.
 This is used for the `run` command so you do not have to specify IWADs everytime you load a PWAD.
  - `configure` - Runs you through a prompt to fill out the configuration file.
 The file is a simple JSON file found at `/usr/share/.wadmanConfig`
  - `help` - Prints this text
+ - `alias TARGET ALIAS` - Assigns an alias to the given archive.
+This alias can be used when performing the `run` command.